 Government’s experiment with gambling is one of the biggest public policy failures of the last forty years.
 We are committed to a more honest, fairer, healthier and more hopeful vision of the path to American prosperity.

-A 501c3 non-profit based in Washington, D.C, Stop Predatory Gambling Foundation is a national government reformtranspartisan network of individuals, family members and organizations from diverse backgrounds, political convictions and religious faiths.
+A 501c3 non-profit based in Washington, D.C, Stop Predatory Gambling Foundation is a national, transpartisan, government reform network of individuals, family members and organizations from diverse backgrounds, political convictions and religious faiths.
 We are America’s only national organization with a mission dedicated to predatory gambling.

 The roots of the movement began forming in the early 1990’s as state and community leaders challenged efforts to bring commercially exploitive forms of gambling into their communities.
 Tom Grey, a Rockford, Illinois resident who fought against a proposed casino in his community, emerged as an early leader of the movement representing a diverse national coalition of groups and individuals.
 As the movement continued to grow, it led to the organization of Stop Predatory Gambling Foundation in 2008.

 We are the most diverse movement in the nation, an affirmation that most Americans share basic core principles and values regardless of their position along the political spectrum.

 Dr. Taylor Branch, the Pulitzer Prize-winning historian of the Civil Rights Movement and biographer of Martin Luther King, was the keynote speaker at the launch of Stop Predatory Gambling Foundation held at National Harbor, Maryland in September 2008.
 Below is the video of Branch’s address.
 He begins to specifically speak to the government policy of predatory gambling after the 6:00 mark.
 Daniel Hunter of Casino Free Philadelphia was invited to introduce Branch.
 A special thanks to Casino Free Philadelphia for filming the video.